About the Alexandria Domestic Violence Program

 The Domestic Violence Intervention Project (DVIP) is dedicated to promoting safe and healthy relationships through community coordination.

-All residents of Alexandria are affected by domestic violence.
+All residents of the City of Alexandria are affected by domestic violence.
 Because domestic violence occurs in all areas of our community, there is a need for a coordinated community response.
 DVIP addresses arrest, prosecution, victim advocacy, treatment, education, and training.

 The goals of DVIP are to coordinate and monitor the response of the legal system and the community to family violence incidents in Alexandria, Virginia.
 Specifically, our goals are: